Incident Management from Scratch - Introduction

 This article isCyberAgent Group SRE Advent Calendar 2024This is the 12th article.

-This article will present the purpose of introducing incident management and the three initial elements to be established.
+This article will explain the purpose of introducing incident management and the three elements that should be established first.

-We will provide separate information on tools for smooth incident management, as well as specific workflows and problem-solving methods.
+We will provide separate information on tools for smooth incident management, specific workflows, and problem-solving methods.

 Introduction

-In the course of operating our systems on a daily basis, we come across many alerts.
+In the course of operating our systems on a daily basis, we encounter many alerts.

-While problems that could be addressed when the system or organization was small, as the system and organization scale, many challenges arise, such as the following:
+Problems that could be addressed when the system or organization was small will arise as the system and organization scales, with many challenges such as the following:

 1. The system is constantly issuing alerts without a person in charge

-1. Specific developers are handling alerts, and the process is becoming increasingly individualized.
+1. Alerts are handled by specific developers, and the process is becoming increasingly individualized.

 1. High recurrence rate of past incidents

-1. There is no established response flow in the event of an incident that would have a major impact on users, and recovery takes a long time.
+1. There is no established response flow in the event of an incident that has a major impact on users, and recovery takes a long time.

-1. There are no set criteria for determining whether or not a user announcement is necessary, so a supervisor must make a decision each time.
+1. There are no set criteria for determining whether or not a user announcement is necessary, and a supervisor must make a decision each time.

-1. There was a monitoring setting error, and the problem was noticed through a user inquiry.
+1. There was a monitoring setting error, and the problem was discovered through a user inquiry.

-These issues ultimately result in delays in disaster recovery, which in turn undermines user confidence in the service.
+These issues ultimately delay recovery from failures, which in turn undermines user confidence in the service.

-We use incident management to resolve these issues.
+Incident management is used to resolve these issues.

 The purpose of incident management